voioo/iac-pulumi-seminar/pages/section-3.md

 <!--
 # Speaker Notes

-Key points to emphasize:
+Setup:
-- State can drift from reality
+- State operations are critical
-- Regular refresh recommended
+- Reality can drift
-- Backup state regularly
+- Regular maintenance needed

-- Import/export for migration
+Key Points:

-Common scenarios:
+- Refresh syncs state
-1. Manual changes detection
+- Export for backup
-2. Resource cleanup
+- Import for recovery

-3. Team synchronization
+Questions/Engagement:
-4. Disaster recovery
+- "When might state drift?"

-Questions to ask:
+- "How would you prevent it?"

-- "When might state drift occur?"
+Next:
-- "How would you refresh the state?"
+- Architecture overview
 -->

 ---
 layout: two-cols-header
 hideInToc: true